chainstack/graph-deployment/helmfile/README.md

 npm run deploy-local
 ```

-After the successful deployment stop port-forwarding.
+After the successful deployment, stop port-forwarding.

-### Tracking subgraph indexing status
+### Tracking the subgraph indexing status

-Subgraph indexing progress can be observed in the indexer-node (ingest-node) logs or via metrics endpoint.
+Subgraph indexing progress can be observed in the indexer-node (ingest-node) logs or via a metrics endpoint.

-This guide uses metrics endpoint to watch the indexing progress.
+This guide uses the metrics endpoint to watch the indexing progress.

-Port-forward metrics port (used only for tracking the indexing)
+Port-forward metrics port (used only for tracking the indexing):

 ```
 kubectl -n <namespace> port-forward svc/graphprotocol-node-index 8040:8040
 ```

 You can get the information about the number of the latest block indexed by a subgraph by running the following command:

 ```
 curl localhost:8040/metrics | grep deployment_head
 ```

 Also you can get the information about the latest block on the indexed networks:

 ```
 curl localhost:8040/metrics | grep ethereum_chain_head_number
 ```

-Fully synced subgraph has `deployment_head` equals to `ethereum_chain_head_number`.
+A fully synced subgraph has `deployment_head` equal to `ethereum_chain_head_number`.

-### Requesting data from subgraph
+### Requesting data from a subgraph

-Port-forward the graphql ports (http and ws) to your local machine:
+Port-forward the GraphQL ports (HTTP and WS) to your local machine:

 ```
 kubectl -n <namespace> port-forward svc/graphprotocol-node-query 8000:8000
 ```

-*Note: graphql websocket is exposed on separate 8001 port*
+**Note:** the GraphQL WebSocket is exposed on a separate 8001 port.

-Now you can access graphql request UI in browser via http://localhost:8000/subgraphs/name/example/graphql
+Now you can access the GraphQL request UI in the browser via http://localhost:8000/subgraphs/name/example/graphql

-Try to perform the test query:
+Run a test query:

 ```
 {
   gravatars {